jahangiralom99/Tech-and-Gaming-Events-Ass99/questions_and_answers.md

 #### Answer: (C)?

-<i>Write your explanation here</i>
-    your  Ans is 3, because ,the loop will increment count for each element in the array that is not equal to 0. truthy values are 1, 2, and 3.
-Therefore,and count 3 times.
+<i>Ans:your  Ans is 3, because ,the loop will increment count for each element in the array that is not equal to 0. truthy values are 1, 2, and 3.
+Therefore,and count 3 times.</i>

 </p>
 </details>